streamanalyze/streamanalyze.github.io/docs/md/edge_devices/sama5d27.md

 All commands issued on the SAMA5D27 are issued from `/home/root`.

-Start by going to [https://studio.streamanalyze.com/download#tgeneral](https://studio.streamanalyze.com/download#tgeneral) and copy the link address for the Raspberru pi (RPI) download.
+Start by going to [https://studio.streamanalyze.com/download#tgeneral](https://studio.streamanalyze.com/download#tgeneral) and copy the link address for the Raspberry pi (RPI) download.

 Next download sa.engine to the SAMA5D27 by entering the following wget command from a terminal on the SAMA5D27: (I had an issue with certificates on my SAMA5D27.